West Coast Trains Limited: History

+An Invitation to tender was issued to the shortlisted bidders in January 2012, and the Department for Transport awarded FirstGroup the new franchise in August 2012.
+Virgin spoke out against this decision, claiming that the methodology used to award the franchise was flawed, while Richard Branson stated that it was unlikely Virgin would bid for any future franchises.
+When the DfT did not directly respond to Virgin's concerns, the operator launched proceedings for a judicial review.

-In October 2012 the Secretary of State announced that the government was cancelling the franchise competition for the InterCity West Coast franchise after discovering significant technical flaws in the way the franchise process was conducted, reversing the decision to award it to FirstGroup.
+During October 2012, the Secretary of State announced that the government was cancelling the franchise competition for the InterCity West Coast franchise after discovering significant technical flaws in the way the franchise process was conducted, reversing the decision to award it to FirstGroup.
 Following an independent review of the franchising process, a fresh competition would be held.
 The government announced that it would negotiate with Virgin Trains to run the InterCity West Coast franchise for a further 9 to 13 months.
-In December 2012 Virgin was awarded a 23-month management contract to run the franchise until 9 November 2014.
+In December 2012, Virgin was awarded a 23-month management contract to run the franchise until 9 November 2014.

-In March 2013 the Secretary of State announced that the franchise would again be extended until 31 March 2017.
+In March 2013, the Secretary of State announced that the franchise would again be extended until 31 March 2017.
+During May 2013, there was a controversy regarding new uniforms, with claims that the blouses were too revealing and potentially exposed dark bras to the public.
+Virgin Rail Group responded to this by offering a voucher worth £20 to allow employees to purchase a top to wear underneath the new blouses.

-In July 2013 the Office of Rail Regulation rejected an application by Virgin Trains to operate new services to Shrewsbury and Blackpool North, citing capacity constraints on the West Coast Main Line.
-In November 2013 a revised application for services to Shrewsbury and Blackpool North was approved, and the services started in December 2014.
+In July 2013, the Office of Rail Regulation rejected an application by Virgin Trains to operate new services to Shrewsbury and Blackpool North, citing capacity constraints on the West Coast Main Line.
+In November 2013, a revised application for services to Shrewsbury and Blackpool North was approved, and the services started in December 2014.

-In November 2016, the franchise was further extended until March 2019.

-In February 2018 the contract was extended until March 2019, with an option to extend it further to March 2020.
-However, in March 2018 it was announced that the contract would end in September 2019 when the new West Coast Partnership franchise would commence.
+During November 2016, the franchise was further extended until March 2019.
+In February 2018, the contract was yet again extended until March 2019, with an option to extend it further to March 2020.
+In March 2018, it was announced that the contract would end in September 2019 when the new West Coast Partnership franchise would commence.

 In December 2018, it was announced that Virgin Trains had been granted a one-year extension until March 2020.
+In April 2019, Stagecoach revealed that it had been disqualified from the franchises it was bidding for, including the West Coast Partnership.
+One month later, the company announced that it would mount a legal challenge to its disqualification.
+On 17 June 2020, the High Court ruled against the company and that the decision had been lawful.

-In August 2019 it was announced that the Inter-City West Coast franchise had been awarded to Avanti West Coast, thus confirming that Virgin Trains would cease to operate trains after 7 December 2019.
+In August 2019, it was announced that the Inter-City West Coast franchise had been awarded to Avanti West Coast, thus confirming that Virgin Trains would cease to operate trains after 7 December 2019.
 The final Virgin Trains service was the 21:42 service from London Euston to Wolverhampton arriving at 23:45.